-After two years, New Zealand has fully reopened its borders to international visitors.
+After two and a half years, New Zealand has lifted its final restriction on international visitors.

 But as it opens up, New Zealand - globally renowned for its pristine natural landscape - has a message for visitors.

 “The future will not look like the past.”